 Halifax's tourism industry showcases Nova Scotia's culture, scenery and coastline.
 The area has many museums reflecting its ethnic heritage, including the Black Cultural Centre for Nova Scotia.
 Others museums tell the story of its working history, such as the Maritime Museum of the Atlantic.
 It is also home to several internationally renowned events such as the Royal Nova Scotia International Tattoo, the Atlantic Film Festival and the Atlantic Fringe Festival.

 Halifax has numerous National Historic Sites, the most notable being Citadel Hill (Fort George) in Halifax and in recent years it has become a regular port of call for cruise ships.
-In 2013, the Port of Halifax welcomed 134 vessel calls with over a quarter of a million visitors.
+In 2017, the Port of Halifax welcomed 173 cruise ships and almost 300,000 passengers.

 Stunning Halifax offers many things to do for families, couples and singles.
 From the walkable city to charming rural communities, there is something for every traveler.